giantswarm/certctl/docs/usage.md

 In case the cluster is set up, we can generate certificates for it using the `issue` command.
 Note that `issue` should only be provided the restricted token generated on `setup`.
-That way it is more save to automate the certificate generation.
+That way it is more safe to automate the certificate generation.
 Any process can then issue certificates for the cluster it was set up for, and not more.
 ```